 Stay at the campsite on 2-3 sharing basis into a tent

 4 meals -Breakfast, Snacks, and Dinner at the campsite and packed lunch during activities.

 Double sub-zero Sleeping bag, Double foam sleeping mat of pro-quality standards especially for Chadar.

-Services of experienced, Exploration Leader and support staffs with due knowledge of the terrain and natural elements to enrich your trek.
+Services of experienced, Exploration Leader, and support staffs with due knowledge of the terrain and natural elements to enrich your trek.

-Adventure insurance, which has been made mandatory to all trekker by the local governing body.
+Adventure insurance, which has been made mandatory to all trekkers by the local governing body.
 The fee starts from 2000 INR for Indian trekker and 48 USD for foreign national, as per 2019.
 In case of any change in fee structure, we will notify the earliest possible.
 To know the exact amount as per your age group, please contact us.